unitaryfund/unitaryhack2022/pages/faq.md

 ### Q. What are qualifying pull requests?

-Hackers can make contributions anytime between May 14th and May 30th.
+Hackers can make contributions anytime between June 3rd and June 17th.
 Just be sure to [sign up here](https://airtable.com/embed/shrTG20PLC5cjVIPr) and make sure that you put `[unitaryhack]` in the title of your pull request so the bots can find your contributions and make sure you get credit!

 ### Q. Will there be mentors who can help us during the event?